-He has written over forty original plays for radio and created the series NUMBER 10 for BBC Radio 4 which won the 2010 Writers Guild Award for Best Radio Drama.
-His adaptation of Vasili Grossman’s LIFE AND FATE was the centrepiece of R4’s Autumn 2011 season.
-Recent radio plays for R4 include the 3 play series THE CLINTONS broadcast August 2016, REYKJAVIK and HOW DID I GET HERE?, all Afternoon Plays; three plays in THE PRICE OF OIL season; BORN IN THE DDR, a Saturday Play; a dramatisation of Walter Scott’s TALISMAN and THE RESERVE ROPE, both for Brill Productions/BBC.
+He has written over fifty original plays for radio and podcast.
+He created the series NUMBER 10 for BBC Radio 4 which won the 2010 Writers Guild Award for Best Radio Drama.
+His adaptation of Vasily Grossman’s LIFE AND FATE was the centerpiece of R4’s Autumn 2011 season.
+In late 2019, the prequel GROSSMAN’S WAR: STALINGRAD (Nominated for Best Adaptation at the 2021 BBC Audio Drama Awards) was broadcast, as well as THE REPUBLICANS, a 6-part series following the political swings of the Republican party through the personal stories of its presidents.
+Other radio dramas include a trilogy about THE CLINTONS, REYKJAVIK and HOW DID I GET HERE?; three plays in THE PRICE OF OIL season for Nicolas Kent; BORN IN THE DDR, a Saturday Play; and a dramatisation of Walter Scott’s TALISMAN, and THE RESERVE ROPE, both for Brill Productions/BBC.

 He is the author of two novels – NOISE and YOUR FATHER – both published by Headline Review.
-A frequent contributor to The Guardian, he also wrote a column about his experiences as a local councillor in Lambeth.
-He is Director of the MA in Creative Writing at City University, London.
+A frequent contributor to The Guardian, he also wrote a column about his experiences as a Labour Councillor in Lambeth.
+Until 2018 he was Director of the MA in Creative Writing at City University, London.